Morris88826/DecisionTransformerHP/README.md

 Link to the video:

 ## Overview
-Here is the overview of the architecture of our Decision Transformer with Human Preference model (DTHP).
+Here is the overview of the architecture of our Decision Transformer with the Human Preference model (DTHP).
 ![Model Overview](https://github.com/Morris88826/DecisionTransformerHP/assets/32810188/4e92f7ff-8f52-41e6-82aa-4942cd21c4ef)

 The main idea of our model is based on the [Decision Transformer](https://arxiv.org/pdf/2106.01345.pdf) while integrating the idea of having human preference embeddings to address the biases associated with determining the return-to-go, a notable issue in the context of the Decision Transformer.

-We use the [Preference Transformer](https://arxiv.org/pdf/2303.00957.pdf) for analzing the past trajectory and generate the a human preference score that will be further put into our Human Preference Integration Layer that combines it with the return-to-go.
+We use the [Preference Transformer](https://arxiv.org/pdf/2303.00957.pdf) for analyzing the past trajectory and generate the human preference score that will be further put into our Human Preference Integration Layer that combines it with the return-to-go.
 Here is the structure of our Human Preference Integration Layer.

 <p align="center">
     <img src="https://github.com/Morris88826/DecisionTransformerHP/assets/32810188/bdeca022-968c-47ac-846b-f72f1bd6e159"  width="30%">